ft-lab/Omniverse_OmniGraph_ClockSample/docs/Modeling3D.md

 I used the Blender 3.6 alpha USD branch which can be launched from the Omniverse Launcher.
 This is because I want to export the correct USD from Blender.

-Shapes modeled in Blender were exported in fbx format and textured in Substance 3D Painter.
+I exported the modeled shapes in Blender in fbx format and textured them in Substance 3D Painter.

-The USD files imported into Omniverse Create were also edited for stage hierarchy.
+I also imported Blender exported USD files into Omniverse Create to edit the hierarchy and reassign materials.

 ## Clock